Antoine Thompson

-Personal
+Early life and education

 Born in Buffalo, New York, Thompson is a 1994 graduate of State University of New York at Brockport where he received a Bachelor of Science in history.
-He was raised in Buffalo and was a graduate of public schools #60, #61 and Bennett High School.

-He is the son of Richard Allen Thompson and Wanda Strong Thompson, Antoine is married to Tracey Thompson and the father of Deja LaShay and Joseph Antoine Alexander Thompson.
-In high school, he served as captain of both the cross-country and track & field teams and earned All-Western New York Honors in both.
-Thompson is a member of Alpha Phi Alpha.
+He is the son of Richard Allen Thompson and Wanda Strong Thompson, and was raised in Buffalo and was a graduate of public schools #60, #61 and Bennett High School.
+In high school, he was captain of both the cross-country and track & field teams and earned All-Western New York Honors in both.

-Early career
+Political career

 Starting in 1996, he served two years as a legislative assistant to the Buffalo Common Council.
 In early 1998, he was named executive director of the Office of Urban Initiatives, which is a community development corporation that endeavors to improve business opportunities for minorities.
 After then-Common Councilman Byron Brown was elected to the New York State Senate in November 2000, Thompson was favored for an appointment as Brown's successor.

 Buffalo Common Councilmember

 Thompson was sworn in as the Masten District Common Councilman on January 4, 2001 after being appointed by the Democratic Committee.
 His East Side district included 27% of Buffalo's African American population.
 The Buffalo Common Council had a brief African-American majority during Thompson's appointed half term that ended following the subsequent elections in September and November 2001.
 After African-Americans lost their majority the council voted along racial lines by a 7-6 margin to shrink the common council from thirteen to nine members by eliminating the four at-large positions (three of which were held by African-Americans).
 The city voters endorsed the proposal by a 35,849-19,036 margin which largely went along racial lines.
 Thompson retained his council position in the 2001, 2003 and 2005 elections.
-Thompson served as a John Edwards delegate at the 2004 Democratic National Convention.
+Thompson was a John Edwards delegate at the 2004 Democratic National Convention.

 As a councilmember, Thompson advocated against crime and economic malaise and for foster economic development, worker training, and public parks.
 He also co-sponsored a resolution with David Franczyk against continued military involvement in the Iraq War.